Jenica-A/Logistic_Regression_Stellar_Object_Classification/proposal.md

 The target will be **class** (object class--galaxy, star or quasar object).

 #### Tools:
 I plan to use jupyter notebooks, python, pandas, sklearn, logistic regression models, possibly k-nearest neighbor models, and other necessary libraries to perform this analysis.
-I am not planning to need or use additional tools beyond those required.

 #### MVP Goal:

-A minimum viable product would be a binary classification of objects from the dataset.
+A minimum viable product would be a binary classification of objects from the dataset with just one model.